uridium/terraform-aws-lambda-scheduler/examples/no_vpc_python_container/README.md

 # Simple Lambda configuration

-All what this example sets up is Lambda function and CloudWatch scheduler.
+All what this example sets up is a containerized Lambda function and CloudWatch scheduler.
 No other components are involved.

 ## Usage